The statistics surrounding coffee industry trends are remarkable. That’s because, right now, three important things are happening.

 If you can get a user to tell you three things, three measly things, they’ll become your customer.
 In just a few images, they’re able to communicate that a coffee subscription business isn’t rocket science and signing up for one is easy—dare we say, even pleasant.

 The final piece of the tech puzzle is implementing a coffee ecommerce platform to streamline and simplify transacting.
 That means transactions both from a customer purchasing from you and you purchasing from, if you’re an individual or retailer, a supplier.
 That means you need a platform that can handle both business-to-consumer (B2C) and business-to-business (B2B) tasks.
-BlueCart is one such ecommerce platform.
+BlueCart subscription management software is one such ecommerce platform.

-Here are the three main things to look for in an ecommerce platform, specifically regarding a monthly coffee subscription service:
+Here are the three main things to look for in an ecommerce platform, specifically regarding a monthly online coffee subscription service:

 - Order processing and payments.
 This is the heart and soul of an ecommerce platform and the reason they’re so epically valuable.
 The platform should offer both online and mobile ordering and integrate with your existing payment gateway.
 You should confirm that your current payment processing is either supported in the core platform or available as an add-on or extension.